eProsima/Integration-Service-docs/README.md

     ISPublisher* create_publisher(ISBridge* bridge, const char* name,
     	std::vector<std::pair<std::string, std::string>> *configuration);

-The function *create_bridge* must return a pointer to an instance of a derived class of ISBridge, or nullptr if failed.
+The function *create_bridge* must return a pointer to an instance of a derived class of ISBridge, or nullptr if it has failed.
 The function *create_subscriber* must return a pointer to an instance of a derived class of ISSubscriber, or nullptr if failed.
 The function *create_publisher* must return a pointer to an instance of a derived class of ISPublisher, or nullptr if failed.
 Integration Services will deallocate this objects from memory when the bridge is stopped.